enclave-networks/docs/docs/getting-started/attach-tags.md

 ![Illustration of how tags are applied to systems](/images/quick-start/tags.png)

 > **Production use:** This guide suggests example Tags.
 You can (and should) create Tags which reflect the structure of your organisation for use in production.
-Visit the [Policy and Tags](/management/policies-and-tags#naming) section of the handbook to learn more about creating, naming and managing Tags.
+Visit the [Tags](/management/tags#naming) section of the handbook to learn more about creating, naming and managing Tags.

 ## Add Tags